AhmedKhattab1993/zac_qc/Experts/plan_exec.md

   - Proactively inspect config files, `.env` files, and JSON settings for available API keys or credentials needed to execute smoke tests, and reference their locations in the plan.
 - Reliability & Observability
   - Set timeouts/retries thoughtfully; add structured logs around critical paths; capture artifacts under `$FEATURE_DIR/runs/S-*/<RUN_ID>/`.
+ - Process Hygiene
+  - After every loop, update Tasks Checklist, append to `decision-log.md`, record new expertise in `referenced-expertise.md`, and add bullets to `proposals/expert-additions.md` when guidance gaps are discovered.

 ### 1) Workspace & Bootstrap (what and how)
 Create a dedicated feature folder and write all plans, logs, and artifacts there.